luislopez1212/Nemilia/README.md

 ## What Is Nemilia?

-Nemilia AI is an entirely client-side AI platform packed into a single, self-contained HTML file.
+Nemilia AI Workspace is an entirely client-side AI platform packed into a single, self-contained HTML file.
 There is no server, no installer, no account to create, and no database to configure.
 You open one file in a browser and get a full multi-agent AI workspace.

 At its core, Nemilia lets you define **specialist AI agents** — each with a distinct role, personality, and system prompt — then wire them into **pipelines called workflows**.
 When you run a workflow, Nemilia orchestrates the agents in dependency order: a research agent gathers information, an analyst extracts insights, a writer produces content, a reviewer critiques it, and a synthesiser merges everything into a polished final report.
 Each agent's output is scored for quality and automatically retried if it falls short.